 Creating Authentic Connections with Leadership

-One crucial factor to consider when building connections programs for your team is whether or not you’ll include leadership, and if you do, how often they’ll participate.
+One crucial factor to consider when thinking about how to keep your team connected is whether or not you’ll include leadership, and if you do, how often they’ll participate.
 It’s no secret that keeping leaders tuned in to what is happening across the company can be tough.
 Continually changing schedules and competing priorities can get in the way, but many teams are overcoming these challenges by regularly matching up leadership and employees for casual conversations.

 An added benefit of linking team members with leadership is that employees get to know their leadership teams in a new light.
 They have unique opportunities to ask big questions they might not otherwise be able to discuss.